Can Lupus Be Treated Naturally?

 All drugs have side effects.
 The question is whether the benefit of the drug outweighs the risk of possible side effects:

-- Aspirin -- Acetaminophen -- NSAIDs Side Effects: Most people have no side effects when taking acetaminophen, but in rare cases acute liver failure has occurred.
+Aspirin -- Acetaminophen -- NSAIDs Side Effects: Most people have no side effects when taking acetaminophen, but in rare cases acute liver failure has occurred.
 It causes less stomach irritation than aspirin, but does not help with inflammation and cannot control any of the disease activity of lupus.
 Like aspirin, NSAIDs can cause stomach irritation.
 NSAIDs may also cause serious gastrointestinal (GI) complications, such as a bleeding ulcer.
 To reduce the chance of these problems, NSAIDs are usually taken with food, milk or antacids, or may be accompanied by other medications such as misoprostol (Cytotec®), omeprazole (Prilosec®), lanzoprazole (Prevacid®), and others.
 In general, you should always be cautious about taking too much of any NSAID, as excessive amounts can reduce the blood flow to your kidneys and may interfere with their ability to remove waste from your body.
-NSAIDs should not be taken long-term without the recommendation of your doctor.

 - Anticoagulants Side Effects: The most common side effects associated with anticoagulant therapy are itching, rashes, easy bruising, increased bleeding from injuries and purplish spots on the skin.
 Purplish skin spots are caused by small amounts of bleeding under the skin.
 Bruising tends to be more severe when taking anticoagulants, and bleeding from wounds can be difficult to stop.
 As previously noted, infections (such as from an open wound) are one of the leading causes of death in people with lupus.